loiseaujc/Navier-Stokes-scientific-computing-project/README.md

 -\dfrac{d^2 u}{d x^2} = f(x).
 $$

-This equation will be discretized with the standard second-order accurate central finite-difference scheme on the unit segment $L = \left[ 0, 1 \right\]$ and uniform grid spacing leading to a tridiagonal matrix representation of this differential operator.
+This equation will be discretized with the standard second-order accurate central finite-difference scheme on the unit segment $L = \left[ 0, 1 \right\]$ with Dirichlet boundary conditions.
+A uniform grid spacing will be used, leading to a tridiagonal matrix representation (with constant diagonals) of this differential operator.
 The corresponding algebraic system of equations will be solved with a standard dense solver and the [Thomas algorithm](https://en.wikipedia.org/wiki/Tridiagonal_matrix_algorithm).

 *Learning objectives.*